Online Voting Security

 Incident Management

-Integrity, secrecy and verifiability of the voting.
 Procedures are in place to detect, analyze and respond to potential security incidents.
-These processes help ensure rapid response and maintain the reliability of the voting platform.
+These processes ensure rapid response and help maintain the reliability of the platform.

-Alongside security governance, Voteer also applies strict data protection principles to safeguard personal data involved in the voting process.
+Alongside security governance, Voteer applies strict data protection principles to safeguard personal data throughout the voting process.

 Data Protection